The Classical to Jazz Piano Mastery Program

 To execute, not improvise.

-Most Classically trained pianists never fix this — not because they can’t, but because no one shows them how.
+Most Classically trained pianists never fix this — not because they can’t, but because no one showed them HOW.

 And that’s exactly what this mentorship solves.

-So I did what most serious musicians do — I studied more theory, transcribed more, and worked harder.
-Nothing really changed.
+So I did what most serious musicians do — studied more theory, transcribed more, worked harder.

-From there, I spent years refining that system through real-world playing, gigs, and teaching — eventually earning a Master’s in Jazz Piano, recording an EP that received radio airply on jazz 89.3 KUVO, and moved to Los Angeles where I was performing and recording professionally.
+From there I spent years refining that through real-world playing and teaching — earning a Master's in Jazz Piano, recording an EP that received radio airplay on KUVO 89.3 FM, performing and recording professionally in Los Angeles.

-Later, I spent 5 years on Noah Kellman’s team mentoring lots of different students.
-This forced me to get much sharper at diagnosing problems and building clear roadmaps that actually fix them, fast.
+Later I spent 5 years on Noah Kellman's team mentoring students at every level, which forced me to get razor sharp at diagnosing problems and building roadmaps that fix them fast.

 Here's Exactly How It Works